pengan1987/intro-to-demoscene/07-soundchip-chiptune.md

 > ......
 During our fruitful discussion, I had the urge to ask about a topic that, as far as I could remember, was almost a taboo regarding the authenticity of chip music. fakebit. his answer immediately became unenthusiastic and, as the organizers told me, was one of the main reasons for his decision to withdraw from the "scene " for one of the main reasons [2].
 As he explained, he felt that the chip scene was in a constant process of decline since the popularity of chip music in the early 21st century.
 As a result, chip music has become a hodgepodge of commercialized retro sound elements and video game nostalgia.
 He emphasized that those responsible for this ideological decline are chip musicians who want to appeal to a wider, uninformed audience.
 As the organizers conclude, it is impossible to conceptualize chip music without the actual hardware; it is like performing folk music without any folk instruments.

-Also this paper mentions the connection between the formation of the chip music scene and the demo scene:.
+Also this paper mentions the connection between the formation of the chip music scene and the demoscene:.

 > The first generation is considered quite pure (Pasdzierny 2012, 179) because it is directly related to the Demoscene (Tomczak 2011; Carlsson 2008, 162; Pasdzierny 2012; Nova 2014).